 You are here

-Losing someone close to you is life changing and overwhelming.
+Losing someone close to you is life-changing and overwhelming.
+These tips are here to help you cope as your process your grief.

-Don't bottle up your feelings, losing someone is one of the hardest things you might experience.
-Talk about your feelings, it will help.
-Even if people can't understand your loss it's good to get your feelings off your chest.
+Don't bottle up your feelings — losing someone is one of the hardest things you might experience, and it's important to talk about it.
+Even if people can't understand your loss, it's good to get your feelings off your chest.

 Death is only one reason for grief.
 Any loss can lead to grief whether it's ending a friendship, moving away, changing schools, etc. It depends what's important to you.
 Those losses are significant and life changing!